MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 journalctl -ru anubis@mbin.service
 ```

-In the nginx config for Mbin you can uncomment the access log line to see the access logs for the anubis upstream.
+In the Nginx config for Mbin, you can uncomment the access log line to see the access logs for the Anubis upstream.
 If you combine that with changing the status codes in the Anubis policy (just open the policy and search for `status_codes`) this is a good way to check whether RSS, API and ActivityPub requests still make it through.